elubow/bjjdb/README.md

 Need BJJ Help
 ================
 This application was built to organize all the public BJJ videos available on the internet.
 The better the organization, the more useful the site becomes.
+The live application is available on https://need.bjj.help/.

 Ruby on Rails
 -------------